 Therefore, let’s examine which one has fewer carbohydrates or more healthy fats and protein.

 - Olive oil is better for low-carb diets than coconut oil due to its higher percentage of healthy fats.
-They both provide 13.5 grams of total fat per tablespoon.
-Both oils have an equal number of carbohydrates per tablespoon which is zero grams.
+They both provide 13.5 g of total fat per tablespoon.
+Both have an equal number of carbohydrates per tablespoon which is zero grams.

-- A higher percentage of the fat contained in olive oil is the healthier monounsaturated fats (1,060% more than coconut oil per tablespoon) making it the better choice.
+- A higher percentage of the fat contained in olive oil is the healthier monounsaturated fatty acids (mufas 1,060% more than coconut oil per tablespoon) making it the better choice.

-- Olive oil contains 497% fewer unhealthy saturated fats.
+- It contains 497% fewer unhealthy saturated fats.

 Weight loss may be the most popular goal.
 If you’re trying to lose extra pounds from the midsection area, the number of calories may matter to you.